-DGS is Delaware’s largest provider of non-residential mental health services for children and families.
+DGS is Delaware’s largest provider of non-residential behavioral health services for children and families.

 24-Hour Community-Based Crisis Response